Estimating the Empowerment of Language Model Agents: Introduction

 \section{Introduction}

 Large language model agents (LM-agents) are now capable of acting proactively within and across broader computational systems.
-In this agentic paradigm, LLMs are expected to make autonomous decisions, invoke external tools such as search engines or APIs to access real-time information \citep{schick2023toolformer}, control operating systems and development environments to configure settings \citep{kwon2024llmseffectivenegotiatorssystematic}, and engage in multi-agent interactions with humans or other AIs \citep{li2024stridetoolassistedllmagent}.
-However, as these interactions occur over longer time horizons and with greater complexity, evaluating LLM agent performance and safety has become a time-consuming and costly challenge.
+In this agentic paradigm, LLMs are expected to make autonomous decisions, invoke external tools such as search engines and APIs to access real-time information \citep{schick2023toolformer}, control operating systems to configure settings \citep{kwon2024llmseffectivenegotiatorssystematic}, and engage in multi-agent interactions with humans or other AIs \citep{li2024stridetoolassistedllmagent}.
+With their growing integration into critical systems, evaluating LM-agents' performance and safety is essential for ensuring reliable operation, yet it remains a significant challenge.

-Most current evaluations rely on \textit{goal-centric benchmarks} \citep{phuong2024evaluating, zhou2023webarena}, where human-designed tasks serve as proxies for capability.
+Most current evaluations rely on \textit{goal-centric benchmarks} \citep{zhou2023webarena, phuong2024evaluating}, where human-designed objectives serve as proxies for capabilities.
 While this approach enables direct and practical assessment, it suffers from two limitations.
-First, designing large-scale evaluation tasks is labor-intensive and challenging.
-Second, traditional evaluation rarely considers the dynamic and open-ended nature of agentic interactions \citep{stanley2015greatness}.
-Instead, the focus is more narrowly on specific end goals or hand-selected milestones.
-As a result, traditional evaluations are unable to detect when agents are capably pursuing goals outside the measured scope.
-This blind spot matters for AI safety because it can hide capability growth that benchmarks fail to capture.
+First, designing large-scale evaluation tasks is labor-intensive.
+Second, traditional evaluation often overlooks the open-ended nature of agentic interactions \citep{stanley2015greatness} by restricting focus to few end goals or milestones.
+This blind spot limits our ability to detect agents pursuing objectives outside the measured scope and may obscure capability growth with implications for AI safety.